 Francis Bigger: Waiting for a number 13 Bus!

-Which could really be a reference to Bringing Up Baby, one of the most quotable movies ever:
+Which could easily be a reference to Bringing Up Baby (Howard Hawks, 1938), one of the most quotable movies ever:

 Mrs Randon: What are you doing?